-If 11b only, 11g only, or 11bg mixed is selected in the Mode field, the Channel Width selecting field will turn grey and the value will become 20M, which is unable to be changed.
+If 11bg mixed is selected in the Mode field, the Channel Width selecting field will turn grey and the value will become 20M, which is unable to be changed.

 - Channel This field determines which operating frequency will be used.
 The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations to access.
-The wireless radio can only be enabled or disabled by using the WIFI ON/OFF switch on the device. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - Enable WDS Bridging - Check this box to enable WDS.
-With this function, the Router can bridge two or more Wlans.
-If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-17.
-Make sure the following settings are correct.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Enable Wireless Router Radio - The wireless radio of this router can be enabled or disabled to allow wireless stations access.
+Please use the WiFi button on this device to enable/disable radio. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the router.
+If you select the Enable SSID Broadcast checkbox, the Wireless router will broadcast its name (SSID) on the air. - Enable WDS Bridging Check this box to enable WDS.
+With this function, the router can bridge two or more WLANs.
+If this checkbox is selected, you will have to set the following parameters as shown below.
+Make sure the following settings are correct

-- SSID(to be bridged) The SSID of the AP your Router is going to connect to as a client.
-You can also use the search function to select the SSID to join. - BSSID(to be bridged) The BSSID of the AP your Router is going to connect to as a client.
-You can also use the search function to select the BSSID to join. - > Survey Click this button, you can search the AP which runs in the current channel. - Key type This option should be chosen according to the AP's security configuration.
-It is recommended that the security type is the same as your AP's security type - > WEP Index This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).It indicates the index of the WEP key. - > Auth Type This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).It indicates the authorization type of the Root AP. - Password If the AP your Router is going to connect needs password, you need to fill the password in this blank.
+- > SSID (to be bridged) The SSID of the AP your router is going to connect to as a client.
+You can also use the search function to select the SSID to join. - ➤ BSSID (to be bridged) The BSSID of the AP your router is going to connect to as a client.
+You can also use the search function to select the BSSID to join.

+- > Survey Click this button, you can search the AP which runs in the current channel. - WDS Mode This field determines which WDS Mode will be used.
+It is not necessary to change the WDS Mode unless you notice network communication problems with root AP.
+If you select Auto, then router will choose the appropriate WDS Mode automatically. - ➤ Key type This option should be chosen according to the AP's security configuration.It is recommended that the security type is the same as your AP's security type - ➤ WEP Index This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).It indicates the index of the WEP key. - ➤ Auth Type This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).It indicates the authorization type of the Root AP. - Password If the AP your router is going to connect needs password, you need to fill the password in this blank.